 “It was a wonderful feeling entering the city but my excitement was limited because it felt very dangerous,” she said.
 “I was not the only woman who joined the Resistance.
 I am proud of what we all did as a team.
 But the proudest moment was probably going to Paris with General Charles de Gaulle.”

 Simone Segouin is the first to state that she was no anomaly as plenty of female resistance fighters joined the effort to protect their country from tyranny.
 It is precisely this selflessness, however, and the courage she showed as one of these citizens that has turned her into a symbol of resistance around the globe.

 It’s unlikely she’ll be forgotten again anytime soon, as a street in her newfound home of Courville-sur-Eure was named in her honor.

 After learning about Simone Segouin, read about Witold Pilecki, the Polish resistance leader who voluntarily entered Auschwitz to expose its horrors to the world.
-Then, take a look at these disturbing photos of Jewish ghettos in the Holocaust.
+Then, take a look at disturbing photos of Jewish ghettos during the Holocaust.